aufziehvogel/ansible-roles/gitlab-docker/README.md

   HTTP port from the docker container
 - `gitlab_docker_ssl_port`: The port on which you want to expose the SSH connection
+- `gitlab_docker_hostname`: The hostname under which the GitLab instance will be reached, i.e. the external domain you use to reach GitLab

 Example Playbook
 ----------------